How to Prevent and Remove Scratches from Glasses Lenses?

 1. Opt for scratch-resistant coating

-Ensure your lenses have a scratch-resistant coating, especially if you have opted for polycarbonate lenses, as they are more prone to scratches.
+Glasses lens coating plays an important role in keeping your lenses and vision crystal-clear.
+Ensure that your lenses have a scratch-resistant coating, especially if you have opted for polycarbonate lenses, as they are more prone to scratches.
 Although this coating does not provide 100% protection from scratches, but it can act as a shield, resisting smudges or scratches to form on your glasses.
+At Feel Good Contacts, all the lenses packages (except the basic Bronze) offer a free scratch-resistant coating with an added UVA/B protection.

 2. Maintain a proper cleaning routine for your glasses